FAQS for interns

 Interested in becoming an Aurora host organisation?
 Please contact us for more details at Internships@aurorafoundation.com.au.

-Non-Indigenous sector organisations are required to pay an administration fee.
-The fee structure will be provided to organisation on enquiry.
+Non-Indigenous sector organisations will be required to contribute towards support of Indigenous interns.
+The fee structure will be discussed with organisations on enquiry.

 What to expect when hosting an Aurora intern

-- Access to Aurora’s network of enthusiastic and motivated interns and alumni who are potential pools for future recruitment
+- Access to Aurora’s network of enthusiastic and motivated interns who are potential pools for future recruitment

 - Capacity and capability support from both Indigenous and non-Indigenous interns

 - High calibre interns who have progressed through Aurora’s stringent selection process

 - Interns prepared to assist and support wherever needed